Related and Itinerant Services

 - Knowledge of technology needed to enhance the student’s participation in his education

 They provide assistance to the classroom staff by helping them further understand the unique needs of students with disabilities.

 The services outlined below are provided in accordance with each student’s Individual Educational Plan (IEP) and at the discretion of the Committee on Special Education of each participating district.

-The Assistive Technology team at Dutchess BOCES will provide both evaluation and direct support at the request of districts to determine which type of technology may best work to improve educational outcomes.
+The certified ATPs of the Assistive Technology team at Dutchess BOCES will provide both evaluation and direct support at the request of districts to determine which type of technology may best work to improve educational outcomes.